Guy Maddison

 Guy Bernard Maddison (born 31 March 1965) is an Australian punk and grunge musician.
 From 1986 to 1989 he worked as a member of noise rock group Lubricated Goat and appeared on their album Paddock of Love.
-He was a member of Bloodloss (1993–97), a blues-punk band, alongside Mark Arm on vocals.
-From 2001 Maddison is the bass guitarist of the United States-based grunge band, Mudhoney (which includes Arm), and has worked on their studio albums, Since We've Become Translucent (2002), Under a Billion Suns (2006), The Lucky Ones (2008), Vanishing Point (2013), and Digital Garbage (2018).
+He was a member of Bloodloss (1993–1997), a blues-punk band, alongside Mark Arm on vocals.
+From 2001 Maddison is the bass guitarist of the United States–based grunge band, Mudhoney (which includes Arm), and has worked on their studio albums, Since We've Become Translucent (2002), Under a Billion Suns (2006), The Lucky Ones (2008), Vanishing Point (2013), Digital Garbage (2018) and Plastic Eternity (2023).

-Early years

-Guy Bernard Maddison was born on 31 March 1965 and grew up in Perth, Western Australia.
+Career

 1980s

-Guy Maddison played in mid-1980s Perth-based punk group, Greenhouse Effect, with Paul Gill on guitar.
+Guy Maddison played in mid-1980s Perth-based punk group, Greenhouse Effect, with Paul Gill on guitar and Dave Brockwell on drums.
 By 1986 he moved to Sydney, he played bass guitar for noise rock band Lubricated Goat, sometimes under the pseudonym Buster Smallgoods, recording one album, Paddock of Love (July 1988).
 In 2003 Maddison recalled meeting Stu Spasm (aka Stuart Grey) by chance, "I was crossing the road one day on Cleveland Street ... and Stuart yelled out to me ... he asked me if I was doing anything and if I’d like to play the bass in Lubricated Goat" – they had previously met when Spasm was recording tracks in Perth with an earlier version of Lubricated Goat.
 The line-up of Lubricated Goat for Paddock of Love, alongside Maddison on bass guitar, and Spasm on vocals, guitar, synthesiser and bass guitar; were Pete Hartley on bass guitar and guitar; and Brett Ford on drums.
 In November 1988 the band lip-synched a nude performance of their track, "In the Raw", on the Australian Broadcasting Corporation TV program Blah Blah Blah, an event which created national media outrage.
 In 2009 Cousin Creep, an alternative music journalist, directed a documentary film, In the Raw, about the event.

 In May 1989 Lubricated Goat followed with an extended play, Schadenfreude with Maddison and Spasm joined by Gene Ravet on drums (ex-Ragadoll, Space Juniors) and Charlie Tolnay on guitar (Grong Grong, King Snake Roost).
 Front man Spasm and Maddison were the only band members to tour the United States, they enlisted tour musicians, Renestair EJ on guitar and Martin Bland on drums.
 Maddison was an occasional member of the improvised group, The Unconscious Collective, and the mixed media experiment, Merge.
 In late 1989, after the US tour, Maddison left Lubricated Goat and formed a side project with former bandmate, Hartley.
 The new group was Monroe's Fur.
 At this time, Maddison relocated to Seattle, Washington.